ErpNetDocs/tech/modules/logistics/wms/how-to/document-flow.md

 This generation will create a new **WR** for the differences between the ordered quantities in the **SO** and the executed quantities from the Completed fulfillments.
 You can start this generation every time you want to make a **WR** for further execution.

+Once you Create the new Warehouse Requisition the executing process continues with the same logic as the straight WR executing.

 > [!Note]
 > You have to set up this Generation in the Document flow by using only Manually in the Allowed generation types field.